modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	**Section 11.2.
 Production of new materials and study of individual quantum systems.**

-	We refer refer to the Physics Nobel Prize awarded in  2010 to Andre Geim (1958) and Konstantin Novoselov (1974) “for groundbreaking experiments regarding the two-dimensional material graphene”, and in 2012 to Serge Haroche (1944) and David J. Wineland (1944) “for ground-breaking experimental methods that enable measuring and manipulation of individual quantum systems”.
+	We referto the Physics Nobel Prize awarded in  2010 to Andre Geim (1958) and Konstantin Novoselov (1974) “for groundbreaking experiments regarding the two-dimensional material graphene”, and in 2012 to Serge Haroche (1944) and David J. Wineland (1944) “for ground-breaking experimental methods that enable measuring and manipulation of individual quantum systems”.

 	**Section 11.3.
 Phases in learning and research processes.**